rkilpadi/sveltekit-portfolio/src/routes/projects/posts/neural-network-math.md

 a_i^L-y_i
 $$

 which happens to be the same as `grad_z`.
-This means that subtracting our bias by something proportional to this value on every training example will cause a decrease in the output of the cost function.
-In other words, we are improving our model!
-But this is only one of many hundreds or thousands of weights and biases that we can tweak to minimize the cost function further.
+Now we know how to nudge a bias in our last layer to decrease the loss and improve our model!
+But this is only one of many thousands of weights and biases that we can tweak to minimize the cost function further.
 Since we already did the calculations for one bias, let's keep thinking about biases.
-If you understand the calculation above, it shouldn't be too hard to see that for any layer, the partial derivative of its vector of biases is
+If you understand the calculation above, it shouldn't be too hard to see that for any layer, the partial derivative of the cost with respect to its vector of biases is

 $$
 \frac{\partial C}{\partial \mathbf{b}^l}=